 Business/Economics: Math + Economics + Business

-Humanities (History, English etc.): Corresponding subject + Foreign Language + Politics/Sociology/Geography Law: English Lit + History + Politics
+Humanities (History, English etc.): Corresponding subject + Foreign Language +

 What Should You Do If You Fail A Level?

 Despite best efforts, some students may unfortunately receive disappointing grades in one or more A Levels.
-Rather than losing all hope for your future prospects, there are constructive next steps to consider if you need to retake exams or readjust your goals.
+Rather than losing all hope for your prospects, there are constructive next steps to consider if you need to retake exams or readjust your goals.

 - Retake Exams: Most students who fail an exam choose to enroll in A Level classes again the following year and retake exams to earn higher grades.
-The extra prep time and experience often leads to increased success.
+The extra prep time and experience often lead to increased success.

 Conclusion

-While the elevated complexity and stakes involved understandably trigger some unease, dedicating consistent efforts towards your interests and expanding intellect pays major dividends.
+While the elevated complexity and stakes involved understandably trigger some unease, dedicating consistent efforts towards your interests and expanding your intellect pays major dividends.
 Trust the process.
 Lean on teachers and mentors.
 And remember to stay balanced through extracurricular outlets, self-care and celebrating small wins.

 FAQs

-Q: How do A Levels compare to International Baccalaureate (IB) exams?
+How do A Levels compare to International Baccalaureate (IB) exams?

-Q: Can you take A Level exams without completing the two years of courses?
+Can you take A Level exams without completing the two years of courses?

-Q: If resitting an exam, does your new or old grade appear on academic records?
+If resitting an exam, does your new or old grade appear on academic records?

-A: When retaking an A Level exam, universities you apply to will see all attempts from your academic transcript.
+When retaking an A Level exam, the universities you apply to will see all attempts from your academic transcript.
 In some cases, certain schools will discount an improved resit grade if the initial mark fails to meet their standards.